clojurewerkz/cassaforte.docs/articles/cassandra_key_concepts.md

 | Michael | Moscow |
 ```

-This will create a table Users, which will contain fixed set of fields, such
+This will create a table `users`, which will contain fixed set of fields, such
-as age, name and city.
+as `name` and `city`.
 Whenever we have to add another column to the table,
-we execute Alter query:
+for example, `age`, we execute Alter query:

 ```sql
 ALTER TABLE users ADD age int;